TheNetworkGuy/netbox-zabbix-sync/README.md

 ```

 I would recommend using macros for sensitive data such as community strings
-since the data in Netbox is plain-text.
+since the data in NetBox is plain-text.

 > **_NOTE:_** Not all SNMP data is required for a working configuration.
 > [The following parameters are allowed](https://www.zabbix.com/documentation/current/manual/api/reference/hostinterface/object#details_tag "The following parameters are allowed")but